kisorniru/API-Base-Project/README.md

 ## Purpose

-This repo will collect common API project setup notes before becoming a real starter project.
+This repo collects common API project setup notes and will grow into a Django REST Framework starter.